-Explore the countryside of south-west France with 'Chocolat' author Joanne Harris
+Explore south-west France with 'Chocolat' author Joanne Harris - NEW DATES COMING SOON

 The picturesque rural landscapes, quaint villages and gentle rhythms of life in south-west France make it one of Europe's most enticing destinations.
 It's a place that captured the imagination of author Joanne Harris, who fell in love with the region, and shared its magic with the world in her bestselling book Chocolat.

-Now, Country Living readers can explore the region, and meet Joanne, on a seven-day tour travelling by train from the limestone cliffs and medieval hilltop towns of the Lot valley to majestic Toulouse and history-rich Cahors and Moissac, as well as visiting Nérac, thought to be the setting for Chocolat.
+Now, readers can explore the region and meet Joanne on a seven-day tour, travelling by train from the limestone cliffs and medieval hilltop towns of the Lot valley to majestic Toulouse and history-rich Cahors and Moissac, as well as visiting Nérac, thought to be the setting for Chocolat.